eitansuez/spring-petclinic-istio/README.md

 ## Deploy the apps

-Here is a brief explanation of each manifest:
+The deployment manifests are located in the folder named `manifests`.

+1. The services are vets, visits, customers, and the frontend.
+For each service we create a Kubernetes Service Account, a Deployment, and a ClusterIP service.
-1. `routes.yaml` - configures the istio ingress gateway (which replaces spring cloud gatweay) to route requests to the application's api endpoints.
+2. `routes.yaml` configures the Istio ingress gateway (which replaces spring cloud gateway) to route requests to the application's api endpoints.
-2. `vets-service.yaml`, `visits-service.yaml`, `customers-service.yaml`, and `petclinic-frontend.yaml` - deployment + clusterIP service for each microservice that make up the spring petclinic application.
-3. `sleep.yaml` - a blank client pod that can be used to test direct calls to specific microservices
+3. `sleep.yaml` is a blank client Pod that can be used to send direct calls (for testing purposes) to specific microservices from within the Kubernetes cluster.

 To deploy the app:

 ```shell
 kubectl apply -f manifests/
 ```

+Wait for the pods to be ready (2/2 containers).

 ## Visit the app